rfritzdj/QLSC600D2_2025_M5A1/Reprot.md

 ### Quality of experimental design
 - Sequencing was performed on the constructs as validation
 - Bootstrapping analysis is performed to calculate fitting errors for the D* distributions
+- In the methods there is a statement claiming experimental repeats were performed for each condition to define the reproducibility of the results however I don't see anywhere in the paper where this reproducibility is quantified.
+- Many conditions were tested to solidify their conlcusions regarding the different NusG populations and their corresponding functions/interactions.
+For each of these conditions a similar number of NusG molecules were observed (order of 10 000), maintaining similar statistical power for each measurement.
+For example, when characterizing the fast population, three different conditions were measured improving the robustness of their conclusions (as oppose to making a conclusion from one condition).

 ### Description of methods
 - There is a clear, specific description of the methods used to create each new bacterial strain.
 For construction procedures that are well known, references are provided to early papers that give in depth details of the procedure.
 A supplemental table is also provided outlining the names of each strain, their use for the paper and their genotype.